-Elm City Social is a popular, casual, well attended, pub-inspired restaurants that’s also relatively cheap.
+Elm City Social is a popular, casual, well-attended, pub-inspired restaurant that’s also relatively cheap.
 It’s perfect for group gatherings, Happy Hours, and burger lovers.
 Come for the respectable beer and wine list, stay for the lively environment.
 The menu strongly appeals to those who like Southern-style bar food.
-(Think: shrimp and grits, mac & cheese, chicken pot pie, Swedish meatballs and baked brie.)
+(Think: shrimp and grits, mac & cheese, chicken pot pie, Swedish meatballs, and baked brie.)

 Sherkaan Indian Street Food

 If you already love Indian food and are interested in experiencing a modern twist, this is the restaurant for you.
-Sherkaan sometimes flies under the radar, but make no mistake: it is easily one of the best restaurants in New Haven.
+Sherkaan sometimes flies under the radar on these kinds of lists, but make no mistake: it is easily one of the best restaurants in New Haven.

 Other menu items (which are actually elevated, American-inspired takes on traditional street food) include an excellent Sweet Potato Dosa (filled with goat cheese, brussels, and sweet potato), as well as Kale Pakora and okra fries.
 The Indo-Chinese ribs are so flaky and tender that you’d swear they came from an upscale BBQ joint.
 Sherkaan even has a “Chaat Dog,” a vegetarian seekh kebab with cucumber raita, pomegranate, dry garlic chili chutney, and cilantro.
 Just tread carefully, as some elements can be spicy.

-There’s also a cocktail called the Mangomosa, a play off a traditional mango lassi, featuring brut bubbles and kesar mango pulp.
+There’s also a cocktail called the Mangomosa, a play off a traditional mango lassi, featuring brut bubbles and Kesar mango pulp.
 Non-drinkers love the Lemon Grass Mojito mocktail, a refreshing mix of cane juice, lemongrass, mint, lime, and bubbles.

 Overall, the menu offers a large roster of bountiful, elevated dishes to suit any taste, especially if you’re craving South Asian flavors.
 Initially, cocktails and Indian food might seem like an unusual pairing.
 But at Sherkaan, the combinations work so perfectly that you’ll wonder why no one thought of them sooner.

 Frank Pepe Pizzeria Napoletana (Obligatory Mention)

-It was here that Italian immigrant Frank Pepe pioneered New Haven style pizza, which is a style of HUGE flat pies with a thin, blackened crust.
+It was here that Italian immigrant Frank Pepe pioneered New Haven-style pizza, which is a style of HUGE flat pies with a thin, blackened crust.
 (Is it a little burnt around the edges?
 Yes.
 Should it be that way?
 Yes.)

-Everyone always talks about Pepe’s garlic-and-clams white pizza, which is controversial among some pizza-loving purists, and beloved by others.
+Everyone always talks about Pepe’s garlic-and-clams white pizza, which is controversial among some pizza-loving purists.
 (Take them up on the option to add smoked bacon if you want to try the original.)

-Located in New Haven’s Little Italy, about a 7 minute drive from Yale’s campus, Pepe’s Pizzeria has two locations right next door to one another.
-The menu is the same, but the ambiance is slightly more elevated at the street front location.
+Located in New Haven’s Little Italy, Pepe’s is about a 7-minute drive from Yale’s campus.
+Also note: Pepe’s Pizzeria has two locations right next door to one another.
+The menu is the same, but the ambiance is slightly more elevated at the street-front location.
 (The one with the massive sign.)